 This theater, in its heyday, was where folks went who had reached the upper crust of society, or had aspirations to be there.
 The decision to be wealthy causes one to do things that bring wealth.
-Building museums or palaces becomes the thing one does when he has more than enough and wants to show the world he or she is a man or woman of importance.
+Building museums or palaces becomes the thing one does when he or she has more than enough and wants to show the world he or she is a man or woman or man/woman of importance.

 Located near Independence Square in Montevideo, in the shadow of the Artigas statue and mausoleum, this theater is not majestic.
 It looks like a Roman 7-11.

 Our tour begins in a reception area just outside the theater’s Presidential boxes reserved for the President, his wife, and important guests.
-Uruguay has never had a King or Queen.

 From the main theater we move downstairs to another performing space suited to different kinds of performances.
 A trio comes on stage and sings, dances, and acts out a skit specially for us.
 Alana reminds us that Carnival is coming to Uruguay in January and it lasts a month with barrios competing for prizes.
 Festivities explode all over the city.

 Culture never hurts anyone.
 Even the old pioneer American West had Shakespeare mixed with opera and can can girls.

-You can’t say you have been anywhere unless you go a few places guide books say are indispensable and this is one of the places favorably mentioned in all the places I look.
+You can’t say you have been anywhere unless you go a few places guide books say are indispensable.
+This cultural icon is one of the places favorably mentioned in all the guide books I have researched,

 After my little tour today , know I have arrived in Montevideo.